Stand Strong

-"Stand Strong" is a song by Nigerian singer Davido, released on 13 May 2022, through Davido Music Worldwide, and distributed by Sony Music Entertainment UK.
-"Stand Strong" was written by Davido and The Samples, a member of the American gospel group Sunday Service Choir and produced by Pheelz.
+"Stand Strong" is a song by Nigerian singer Davido.
+It was released on 13 May 2022, through Davido Music Worldwide and Sony Music Entertainment UK.
+"Stand Strong" was written by Davido and The Samples, a member of the American gospel group Sunday Service Choir, and produced by Pheelz.
 The music video was released on 25 May 2022.
-It also peaked at number 6 on TurnTable Top 50 chart, it peaked at number 9 on the Billboard U.S. Afrobeats Songs chart and UK Afrobeats Singles chart.
+The song peaked at number 6 on TurnTable Top 50 chart, and reached number 9 on both the Billboard U.S. Afrobeats Songs chart and UK Afrobeats Singles chart.

 Background

 Davido and Pheelz served as the executive producers of "Stand Strong".
 Pheelz handled the beat production, with the help of Jason White, who is the choir director of The Sample, handled the choir vocal production, with Bankulli, who is an A&R, overseeing the Samples vocal production.
 Davido released "Stand Strong" on 13 May 2022, as the lead single from his next studio album.